bricoletc/delfies/README.md

       and the number of reads supporting the breakpoint ('num_telo_containing_softclips')

 **Importantly, visualise the results yourself.**
-E.g., by loading the input fasta and BAM and output `breakpoint_maxima.bed` in [IGV](https://github.com/igvteam/igv).
+E.g., by loading the input fasta and BAM and output `breakpoint_locations.bed` in [IGV](https://github.com/igvteam/igv).

 # What's next

 ## Tool constraints

-* Currently `delfies` looks for telomeric units repeated at least `--telo_array_size` times at the beginning of the soft-clipped region of a read, with no mismatches in the telomeric repeat unit.
+* Currently `delfies` looks for telomeric units repeated at least `--telo_array_size` times with no mismatches in the telomeric repeat unit.

 ## Detection mode
 * G2S mode: add germline sequence sequence reconstruction at breakpoints